 In recent years, due to the number of quality applications requesting funding, the PDF committee has elected not to provide stipends.
 If you believe your proposal would have a stipend as a necessary component, please contact a PDF committee member to discuss.

-- All receipts and documentation to begin the process of reimbursement, up to and not exceeding the approved amount, of the award.
+If the faculty member chooses to pay for the expenses themselves, they can request a reimbursement.
+At the conclusion of your activities, you must submit all receipts and documentation to begin the process of reimbursement, up to and not exceeding the approved amount, of the award.
 Please complete the reimbursement form and submit.
-It is preferred that one final check be issued.

 - A final report to the committee that describes what you did, the tangible product produced or in process, and demonstrates the benefits of the grant to you and to Earlham.
 This report is due no later than 60 days after the conclusion of your PDF activity.
 Future funding will be contingent upon its timely reception.